Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

 ### 4.1 What is a session?
 A **session** is a temporary state machine that:
 - References a specific source instance (by `zoneId + x,y + kind + instanceId`).
-- Tracks baseline grade, current improved grade, attempt counters.
+- Tracks baseline Quality, current improved Quality, attempt counters.
-- Decides final grade and commits resulting items to inventory.
+- Decides final Quality and commits resulting items to inventory.

-### 4.2 Session fields (suggested) (NOTE: WE HAVE NOT ADDED MAXIMUM GRADE HERE YET.
+### 4.2 Session fields (suggested) (NOTE: WE HAVE NOT ADDED MAXIMUM Quality HERE YET.
 WE NEED TO DO THAT"
 ```js
 {
   sessionId,